What is a Decentralised Exchange (DEX)?

 What is a Decentralized Exchgange (DEX)?

-The Basics of a Decentralized Exchange
+The Basics of a Decentralised Exchange

-Traditional Exchange vs. Decentralized Exchange
+Traditional Exchange vs. Decentralised Exchange

 The Role of Central Authority